vict0rcarvalh0/pinocchio-guide/README.md

 }
 ```

+### CreateAccountWithSeed
-- CreateAccountWithSeed: Creates a new seed-derived account and initializes it.
+Creates a new seed-derived account and initializes it.

 ```rust
 use pinocchio::{
     account_info::{next_account_info, AccountInfo},